18 Historic Buildings in Sydney (Complete Guide)

 Government House

-Built from 1837 to 1845, the Government House in the Sydney Royal Botanic Garden is a fine example of Gothic Revival style architecture.
+Constructed between 1837 and 1845, Government House in the Sydney Royal Botanic Garden is a fine example of Gothic Revival architecture.

-It was built to replace the First Government House at Bridge Street which was demolished in 1846.
-The Museum of Sydney now occupies part of the site where the Old Government House was located.
+It was built to replace the First Government House on Bridge Street, which was demolished in 1846.
+Today, the Museum of Sydney stands on part of the site where the Old Government House once stood.

-The gardens of the Government House, the official residence of the governor of New South Wales, are open Fridays, Saturdays, and Sundays from 10:00 am to 4:00 pm.
+The gardens surrounding Government House, which serves as the official residence of the Governor of New South Wales, are open to the public on Fridays, Saturdays, and Sundays from 10:00 am to 4:00 pm.

 11. Justice and Police Museum